What clues might we find about the iPhone in iOS 12?

 Apple hits a trillion

 Apple has officially joined the four comma club.
-The stock hit the magic number of $207.05 on Thursday following a positive earnings report two days earlier which put the company at a trillion dollar valuation that has held strong as of Friday after trading hours.
+The stock hit the magic number of $207.05 per share on Thursday, following a positive earnings report two days earlier.

-Apple shares the limelight with the only other public company that's hit the trillion dollar mark before: PetroChina which does oil and gas.
+Apple shares the limelight with the only other public company that's hit the trillion-dollar mark before: PetroChina which does oil and gas.
 But that was way back in 2007 and it was only sitting pretty on the Shanghai Stock Exchange for a short while.
-The other company that's potentially worth even more than Apple is Saudi Aramco, the oil and energy company.
-Reports suggest it could be worth up to $2 trillion dollars.
-But unlike Apple, it's a private company so there's no way to know for sure.
+The other company that's potentially worth even more than Apple is Saudi Aramco, the oil and energy firm.
+Reports suggest it could be worth up to $2 trillion.
+But unlike Apple, it's a private company, so there's no way to know for sure.

 All things considered, this is a serious turnaround for a company that almost went bankrupt in the late 1990s.
 But other tech companies are nipping at Apple's heels.
-Amazon's hovering around the 877 billion mark, while Alphabet (aka Google's parent company) is around 854 billion.
+Amazon's hovering around the $877 billion mark, while Alphabet (aka Google's parent company) is at around $854 billion.

 It's all about the iPhone

-And the company as a whole did even better, increasing revenue by 17 percent is a pretty big deal.
-Apple's services aka App Store, Apple Music and iCloud -- make up thinner slice of the revenue pie compared to the iPhone, but they've been growing at a much faster pace of about 30 percent for the second quarter in a row.
+And the company as a whole did even better -- increasing revenue by 17 percent is a pretty big deal.
+Apple's services, aka the App Store, Apple Music and iCloud, make up a thinner slice of the revenue pie compared with the iPhone, but they've been growing at a much faster pace of about 30 percent for the second quarter in a row.

-The same can be said about their "others" category which includes the Apple Watch and AirPods, which increased 37 percent increase over last year.
-Mac numbers were pretty much the only ones that dipped this quarter, but this obviously didn't stop the trillion dollar Apple train from chugging to the top.
+The same can be said about the company's "others" category, which includes the Apple Watch and AirPods and which increased 37 percent over last year.
+Mac numbers were pretty much the only ones that dipped this quarter, but that obviously didn't stop the trillion-dollar Apple train from chugging to the top.

 Other iPhone news: